Iran , Shiraz , Moadel St

 Fax :+98 7132333251

 The infrastructure in Iran runs smoothly and people are well educated.
-Of course the people you’ll speak to will be mostly those with a good level of English, but that’s quite a big part of the young educated population.
+Of course the people you’ll speak to will be mostly those with a good level of English.
+But that’s quite a big part of the young educated population.

 There are many ethnic groups living in Iran.
 You can see representatives of nomadic tribes and of the neighboring countries who have fully assimilated and become Iranians.

 In fact, many households are ruled by women.
 Mothers have the upper hand at home while outside, it’s the men.
 This dynamic seems to work quite well for Iran.
+You can see main women role in Iran history.

 You can often encounter parents or grandparents cuddling their babies and it really seems like family is in the center of the universe for them